imacrayon/alpine-ajax/docs/examples/notifications.md

 </ul>
 ```

-Notice that our form doesn't target the `notification_list` element, however because our list has the `x-sync` attribute it automatically updates any time the server's response includes an element with the `id` of `notification_list`.
+Notice that our AJAX form **does not** target the `notification_list` element, however since our list has the `x-sync` attribute, it will automatically update any time the server responds with an element assigned `id="notification_list"`.

-We can sprinkle in some additional Alpine code to animate the our notifications:
+We can sprinkle in some additional Alpine code to animate our notifications:

 ```html
 <li key="1" x-data="{